clanfear/CSSS508/docs/syllabus.md

 ## Class Locations

-*Note for Spring 2020 there will be no in-person meetings or office hours.*
+*Note for the time being there will be no in-person meetings or office hours.*

 **Lecture**